-Foremans Tree Specialists provide expert tree pruning and crown reduction services in Horsham to BS3998 specifications.
+Foremans Tree Specialists Ltd provide expert tree pruning and crown reduction services in Horsham to BS3998 specifications.
 Tree pruning is a delicate task and must be completed correctly to ensure the longevity of the tree.

-Crown Reduction In Horsham
+Crown Reductions In Horsham

 A crown reduction in Horsham requires reducing the crown volume while maintaining the fundamental shape for the species of tree.
 The essential criteria for a top-quality crown reduction are:

-• Make pruning cuts at natural growth points to reduce the amount of potential decay from the wound. will also minimise sprouting re-growth from dormant buds around the cut.
+• Make pruning cuts at natural growth points to reduce the amount of potential decay from the wound.
+It will also minimise sprouting re-growth from dormant buds around the cut.

-• The lateral branch retained should be one third the size of the removed branch; this should keep adequate foliage to sustain the energy requirements of the tree.
+• The lateral branch retained should be one-third the size of the removed branch; this should keep adequate foliage to sustain the energy requirements of the tree.
 Following this rule will ensure the surviving branch continues to grow at a consistent rate, meaning there will be little to no accelerated re-growth.

-Tree Pollarding In Horsham
+Tree Pollarding Horsham